jbrunel/MyLifeOnAScrumBoard/README.md

 Wanna see what it looks like?
-Go to [jeromebrunel.name](http://jeromebrunel.name/ "Jérôme Brunel")!
+Visit [MyLifeOnAScrumBoard.com](http://MyLifeOnAScrumBoard.com/ "Jérôme Brunel")!